khaors/geocompr/main.md

 The resulting `nz_avheight` objects have the same geometry as the aggregating object `nz` but with a a new column representing the mean average height of points within each region of New Zealand (other summary functions such as `median()` and `sd()` can be used in place of `mean()`).
 Note that regions containing no points have an associated `elevation` value of `NA`.
-For aggregating operations which also create new geometries, see section \@ref(geometry-unions-and-aggregation).
+For aggregating operations which also create new geometries, see section \@ref(geometry-unions).

 #### Spatial congruence and areal interpolation